 The biotechnology industry is highly fragmented and is characterized by rapid technological change.
 In particular, the area of kinase-targeted therapies is a rapidly evolving and competitive field.
 We face, and will continue to face, intense competition from biotechnology and pharmaceutical companies, as well as academic research institutions, clinical reference laboratories and government agencies that are pursuing research activities similar to ours.
 Some of our competitors have entered into collaborations with leading companies within our target markets, including some of our existing collaborators.
 In addition, significant delays in the development of our product candidates could allow our competitors to bring products to market before us, which would impair our ability to commercialize our product candidates.
 Our future success will depend upon our ability to maintain a competitive position with respect to technological advances.
 Any products that are developed through our technologies will compete in highly competitive markets.
 Further, our competitors may be more effective at using their technologies to develop commercial products.
 Many of the organizations competing with us have greater capital resources, larger research and development staff and facilities, more experience in obtaining regulatory approvals and more extensive product manufacturing and marketing capabilities.
 As a result, our competitors may be able to more easily develop technologies and products that would render our technologies and products, and those of our collaborators, obsolete and noncompetitive.
-In addition, there may be product candidates of which we are not aware at an earlier stage of development that may compete with our product candidates.
+There may also be drug candidates of which we are not aware at an earlier stage of development that may compete with our drug candidates.
+In addition, any drug candidate that we successfully develop may compete with existing therapies that have long histories of use, such as chemotherapy and radiation treatments in cancer indications.
+Examples of potential competition for XL184 include AstraZeneca's development-stage VEGFR and EFGR inhibitor, vandetanib, and other VEGF pathway inhibitors, including Genentech's bevacizumab and AstraZeneca's cediranib.
+Examples of potential competition for XL147 and XL765 include early-stage development programs of v